Rough-Skinned Newts will display a bright colored underside when threatened.

-The color differences in Van Dyke's Salamander might be associated to different levels of elevation and temperature.
+The color differences in Van Dyke's Salamanders might be associated with different levels of elevation and temperature.

-Larch Mountain Salamander are found in southern Washington in the Cascade Mountains, and the Columbia river gorge area up to Snoqualmie pass.
+Larch Mountain Salamanders are found in southern Washington in the Cascade Mountains, and the Columbia river gorge area up to Snoqualmie pass.

-The Dunn's Salamander is most often found under rocks in wet shaded areas on the edges of streams in forests.
+Dunn's Salamanders are most often found under rocks in wet shaded areas on the edges of streams in forests.

 Ensatina Salamanders are found west of the Cascade Mountains to the coast in Washington state.

-Cope's Giant Salamanders usually mature and reproduce in the almost entirely in their aquatic form without metamorphosing into terrestrial adults.
+Cope's Giant Salamanders usually mature and reproduce almost entirely in their aquatic form without metamorphosing into terrestrial adults.